grant-appzen-12/docs/content/content.md

 ## Token Generation

 To generate an access token to AppZen's API gateway for authentication and validation you need to use this token to access AppZen resources.
 The token is valid for 60 minutes and AppZen allows the regeneration of the token.

+{% hint style="warning" %}
+**Token Expiration:** The token is valid for 60 minutes only.
+After expiration, you will need to refresh the token to regain access, and the scope gained will be the same as the original grant.
+{% endhint %}

 In case of expiration: